adrianjost/files-sync-action/README.md

 ### `TARGET_REPOS`

 **Required** New line deliminated list of repositories.
 Repositories are limited to those in which the token user is an owner or collaborator.
-A custom branch can be defined for each repo by adding the branchname after a colon behind the repoSlug. `repoSlug` or `repoSlug:branchName`
+A custom branch can be defined for each repo by adding the branchname after a colon behind the repoSlug. `repoSlug` or `repoSlug:branchName`.
+The custom branch must already exist in the target repo.

 ### `FILE_PATTERNS`